agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 These operations will hold the recordValue unencoded, and then after the tree is completely built, encode all the values properly.
 It does this without a lot of unnecessary combining of strings and moving the characters between blocks of allocated memory.
 It also makes generation of XML more or less the same as consuming XML, because walking through the parsed tree is similarly to adding branches and leaves to that tree.

-If you really don’t want to build the entire DOM tree (and this is not always possible because you are asked to work on a projects that already makes use of non-DOM techniques, you can always make an improvement over strings by using streams.
+If you really don't want to build the entire DOM tree (and this is not always possible because you are asked to work on a projects that already makes use of non-DOM techniques, you can always make an improvement over strings by using streams.
 Consider this:

 ```java
 out.write("<mytag>");